UConnARIAL/h3_hexagonal_iwp_sum/README.md

 **Step 3**
 Run the [ArcPy Script](https://github.com/UConnARIAL/h3_hexagonal_iwp_sum/blob/main/h3_hexagonal_sum.py) for each (ex.
 3776) batch of files
+This script has to be executed on ArcGIS pro inside the app.
+When executed on commandline some files get locked and exection fails sometimes giving inacurate results.

 **Step 4**
 Combine the summary table (csv files for each batch) via a database join on the h3 Hex grid ID.